 Technical Climbing Equipment

-For Uk rock guiding, you need to bring all of your own technical climbing equipment – ie a helmet, harness, rock boots, belay device with locking carabiner, nut key, 120cm sling with locking carabiner, prussick loop for abseiling.
-In addition, please bring liquid chalk and gloves for belaying/changeovers.
+For Uk rock climbing and mountaineering, if you own your own technical climbing equipment – ie a helmet, harness, rock shoes, belay device with locking carabiner, nut key, 120cm sling with locking carabiner, prussick loop for abseiling – then please use your own equipment on the trip.
+Otherwise, we have a supply of loan equipment that you are welcome to borrow – please note that supplies are limited, so you must let us know if you need to borrow any kit when you book.
 As normal, the Guide will provide all ropes and climbing protection equipment (nuts, cams, quickdraws etc).

 For Ice Climbing, Alpine Mountaineering and Scottish Winter Climbing, try to provide all of your own technical equipment if possible – ie all items on the kit list.
 We still have some hire kit available, but less than normal due to the requirement to disinfect equipment between users.
 If you need to hire kit – please advise us right away, so we can confirm availability and plan accordingly.